Belfast holds a month of events for over 60s

 The Positive Ageing Month in Belfast looks to not only engage older adults socially but also creatively as many local cultural, arts and community groups will showcase their projects and clubs that run throughout the year.
 Encouraging older adults to regular attendance at such a club is a simple way to build community spirit and keep loneliness at bay while exploring a skill and enjoying oneself.

 The events will take place in a range of diverse and interesting venues such as the Grand Opera House and the Ulster Folk and Transport Museum.
 There will also be lots of fun activities designed to get people talking and enjoying themselves.
-Previous Punjana Tea Dances at Girdwood Community Hub have proved popular and many expect them to attract a lot of attention while those looking for a more traditional past time should head to ‘The Big Quiz’ later in the month.
+Previous Punjana Tea Dances at Girdwood Community Hub have proved popular and many expect them to attract a lot of attention while those looking for a more traditional pastime should head to ‘The Big Quiz’ later in the month.

 Deputy Lord Mayor, Councillor Sonia Copeland, told Belfast Live: “Positive Ageing Month celebrates the contribution that older people make to both their own communities and the city of Belfast as a whole, and we’re looking forward to a wonderful month celebrating our older people and making Belfast a fabulous city to grow old in.”